Photography by Jonathan Coward for Herb

 This is how to make shatter through the butane extraction method, as explained by a private grower in Colorado who has asked to remain anonymous.
 (Probably worried about you snitching on him, too, after blowing up your house).

-“With a 4 ounce tube packed full, I can produce 32 grams of shatter between a day and two days.”
+“With a 4-ounce tube packed full, I can produce 32 grams of shatter between a day and two days,” he tells us.

-He states that one major secret to the operation of making your shatter as strong as possible is getting the high numbers of trichomes from your plant.
-This involves using root strengthener from the start of the grow.
+He states that one major secret to the operation of making your shatter as strong as possible is getting a high number of trichomes from your plant.
+This involves using root strengtheners from the start of the growth.
 “We go above the call for root growth, taking it as far as possible at the earliest stages.
-I have air lines that go into our soil to push in fresh air and use one inch rocks mixed in the soil.
+I have airlines that go into our soil to push in the fresh air and use one-inch rocks mixed in the soil.
 I also foliar spray my plants every two days.”

 Foliar spray is a spray mist that feeds nutrients to the plant through its leaves.
 This ensures the plant won’t become stressed and is 3 to 5 times more effective than standardized root fertilization.
 Foliar spraying helps strengthen the plant for a much larger harvest and stronger bud yields.